liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 * reference

     In HotSpot, an object reference is 4 bytes in 32 bit JVM, 8 bytes in 64 bit JVM with `-UseCompressedOops` and 4 bytes with `+UseCompressedOops`.
-In Davlik, reference is always 4 bytes.
+In Dalvik, reference is always 4 bytes.

 * primitive data type